LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGamesStore/FreePromos.md

 ## Query Parameters

 `locale`: The requested Language, defaults to english <br/>
-`country`: Show all promos available in the requested Country.
-Also determines the currency used.
-`allowCountries`: Show all promos available in the requested Countries
+`country`: Determines the price and which currency is shown `allowCountries`: Show all promos available in the requested Countries

 > All Query Params are optional and there may be more